u451f/wp-blocked/README.md

 A wordpress plugin to check for blocked URLs querying the Blocked Middleware by OpenRightGroup.
 Depends on php-lib-blocked-url (included) and php5-curl.
+We also use the polylang Wordpress plugin for l10n, but it is not required.

 # BlockedUrl